-In 1971, George Lucas founded a film production company called Lucasfilm.
+In 1971, George Lucas founded the film production company Lucasfilm.

-In 1975, George Lucas founded Industrial Light & Magic (ILM) to create visual effects for his films.
+In 1975, George Lucas founded Industrial Light & Magic (ILM) to create visual effects for Star Wars after discovering that the in-house effects department at 20th Century Fox was no longer operational.

-On September 12, 1977, Lucasfilm was incorporated as Lucasfilm Ltd.
+On September 12, 1977, Lucasfilm was officially incorporated as Lucasfilm Ltd.

 In 1977, George Lucas was awarded the Inkpot Award.

-In 1978, Lucas's company, the Star Wars Corporation, Inc., produced the Star Wars Holiday Special for 20th Century Fox Television.
+In 1978, Lucas's Star Wars Corporation, Inc. produced the Star Wars Holiday Special for 20th Century Fox Television.

-In 1981, George Lucas and Marcia Lou Griffin adopted a daughter named Amanda Lucas.
+In 1981, George Lucas and his wife, Marcia Lou Griffin, adopted a daughter named Amanda Lucas.

-In 1983, George Lucas divorced film editor Marcia Lou Griffin.
+In 1983, George Lucas and Marcia Lou Griffin divorced.

 In 1988, George Lucas adopted his daughter Katie Lucas as a single parent.